Updated: Jun 25, 2020

 Dry needling is the insertion of an acupuncture needle, a monofilament non-medicated stainless steel needle, into the soft tissues of the body, typically into a myofascial trigger point.
 Common needle widths are between .16 mm to .30 mm, much thinner than the needles used for typical medical injections.
 A trigger point is a taut, hyperirritable band found within a muscle which can cause a characteristic pattern of pain locally or at a distance from the trigger point.
 Weakness, abnormal recruitment of muscles, a loss of range of motion, headaches, disturbed sleep, and even tinnitus are also characteristic of trigger points.
 When stimulated by the insertion of a needle it will cause a muscle twitch, accompanied by a strong sensory and autonomic response.
-The sensory component can manifest itself as variety of sensations (i.e. burning, aching, tingling) and can even reproduce the same pain a client regularly complains about.
+The sensory component can manifest itself as a variety of sensations (i.e. burning, aching, tingling) and can even reproduce the same pain a client regularly complains about.
 The autonomic component will sometimes cause sweating or even goosebumps.
 Following the twitch, the muscle will reflexively relax significantly.

-The reduction of a trigger point is also accompanied by a reduction of the complaints of the client.
-Be that pain, lack of mobility or performance, the results are always significant.
+The reduction of a trigger point is also accompanied by a reduction in the complaints of the client.
+Be that pain, lack of mobility, or performance, the results are always significant.
 Myofascial pain is one of the most common reasons a person goes to their doctor complaining of pain, and it is characterized by the presence of trigger points.
-Even intuitively many people recognize that their muscles are are at least somewhat involved in the pain they are experiencing and are quick to opt for a massage.
+Even intuitively many people recognize that their muscles are at least somewhat involved in the pain they are experiencing and are quick to opt for a massage.
 Massage and other external techniques can be quite effective.
-They even serve as a great compliment to dry needling, however they cannot reach the center of these dysfunctional areas called trigger points.
+They even serve as a great compliment to dry needling, however, they cannot reach the center of these dysfunctional areas called trigger points.